The February-March issue is now online.

 The latest and greatest additions to the Guitar Nine sister site, Guitar Music 9, include:

 There are now 552 guitar-oriented vocal titles available, with MP3 samples provided for previewing each artist.

 Guitar Music 9 Main Page

-For over ten years we've offered free classifieds and a free listing on the Home Studio Registry.
+For almost twelve years we've offered free classifieds and a free listing on the Home Studio Registry.
 Use the classifieds to sell that piece of gear that you can't find any use for, find new music or advertise yourself to potential collaborators.
 Join the Registry to meet and hook up with other Home Studio owners like yourself to discuss gear, techniques, maintenance or production.